NumEconCopenhagen/projects-2024-rune-co/README.md

 4. Exam project.

 Apart from a standard Anaconda Python 3 installation, the project requires no further packages.
 All imports and magics are included at the top of each file.

+We have used AI tools for general help thorughout all projects.